Sloppy Joes. You love ’em. Kids love ’em. They are very easy to make.

 I make mine with 95% lean ground beef, but you could substitute ground turkey, ground chicken, or vegetarian crumbles, or a combination of these.
-If I know I will have vegetarians at a party, I make a batch of Sloppy Joes using beef and another batch that’s vegetarian using Morningstar Farms Meal Starters Grillers Crumbles or Boca Veggie Ground Crumbles.
+If I know I will have vegetarians at a party, I make a batch of Sloppy Joes using beef and another batch that’s vegetarian using Morningstar Farms Meal Starters Grillers Crumbles (affiliate link) or Boca Veggie Ground Crumbles (affiliate link).
 The nice thing is, you can use the vegetarian crumbles exactly as you would the ground beef, but be careful…it burns easier.

 Kids tend to like Sloppy Joes rather plain, meaning without much onion or green pepper.
 I have found that adults like them a little spicier.
 It’s easy to get your kids to eat more veggies by hiding some in these sandwiches.
 Just add carrots and celery, chopped very small, so the kids don’t see them.

 For this recipe, you need knives, a cutting board, a good skillet, a wooden spoon or spatula, measuring spoons, a garlic mincer and a vegetable peeler.
 If you are taking sloppy joes (also known as BBQ sandwiches in the North) to a potluck or carry-in, a slow cooker is also helpful.
 But what you really want is fun stuff for an outdoor picnic.
 Am I right?